 Like many of us, Slat had heard about various giant garbage patches the world over, and he figured that someone, somewhere, was working to solve it.
 During his research after the Greece trip, he learned that there were a few cleanup ideas out there, but most of them relied on using nets to filter the plastic out of the water.
 Those nets also scooped up a lot of fish, turtles and other sea life, and weren't practical.
-So he worked on developing his own solution.
+So he developed his own solution.

 A garbage-collecting coastline in the water

 The design works via massive floating booms that sit on top of the water and act like a mini-coastline.
 Just like beaches collect our plastic waste, the boom can passively gather plastic waste and pull it to its center.
 Once a month or so, a boat would go collect the garbage.